Lalit Shastri: Social service

-He is also Member of Child Rights Observatory Madhya Pradesh, promoted by UNICEF for protection of children's rights.
+He is also Founder Member of Child Rights Observatory Madhya Pradesh, promoted by UNICEF for protection of children's rights.
 He is also the founder President of Crusade for Revival of Environment and Wildlife (CREW), a not-for-profit organization.
 CREW works for conservation of environment.
 The annual Central Indian Highlands Wildlife Film Festival is a focused wildlife and conservation awareness programme being implemented by CREW.

 Authorship

 Bhopal Disaster—an eyewitness account (1986).
 It underscores the causes that led to the poisonous gas leak at the Union Carbide pesticide plant in Bhopal during the intervening night of 2 and 3 December 1984.
 The book titled "Bhopal Disaster—an eyewitness account", was released by the then President Giani Zail Singh at Rashtrapati Bhavan in 1985.
 This book is a reference volume in the US Library of Congress catalogue.

 Political Mirage—50 years after India became Republic (2000).
 It raises issues concerning civil society and is a collection of articles published in The Hindu over an eight-year period.
-The book was launched by the then Prime Minister of India Atal Bihari Vajpayee in New Delhi in June 2000.

-Bhopal Disaster 36 Years This book by Lalit Shastri, was launched on 3 December 2020, marking the 36th Anniversary of the 1984 Bhopal gas tragedy caused by the massive leak of the most lethal Methyl isocyanate (MIC) gas from the Union Carbide pesticide plant.
+The book was launched by the then Prime Minister of India Atal Bihari Vajpayee in New Delhi in June 2000.Bhopal Disaster 38 Years This book by Lalit Shastri, was launched to mark the 38th Anniversary of the 1984 Bhopal gas tragedy caused by the massive leak of the most lethal Methyl isocyanate (MIC) gas from the Union Carbide pesticide plant.

 राजनैतिक मृगतृष्णा (Rajnaitik Mrigtrishna), the Hindi version of Lalit Shastri’s book Political Mirage – 50 years after India became Republic, was launched on 1 Jan 2021.